angea/PDF101/Tools.md

     - It does not know how to handle *incremental updates* of PDFs.
       If you let `qpdf` transform a PDF file containing incrementally updated versions the output will reflect the last file version only.

-1. For me personally, qpdf` ist most useful when it comes to the following three tasks:
+1. For me personally, `qpdf` is most useful when it comes to the following three tasks:

     - Quick-check the PDFs internal structure by running: